aborealis/astronomy-python-new/README.md

 )
 ```

-Now you can access to general information about celestial sphere
+Now you can access general information about celestial sphere

 ```python
 # Local Sidereal Time, LST in hours